[Take a sneak peek at our attendance system software for K–12 schools in action here.]

 “We’re also discussing the idea of using assignments.
 Teachers can create ‘Attendance’ assignments in bulk and adjust the dates appropriately.
 Instead of submitting a file, students would just enter 'here' into the online submission text box.
 This will give us a timestamp as well, which we like.”

-Being a boarding and day school with students now living in multiple time zones has led St. Stephen’s Episcopal School to halt attendance tracking altogether.
+Being a boarding and day school with students now living in multiple time zones has led St. Stephen’s Episcopal School to halt remote learning attendance tracking altogether.
 “We are not attempting synchronous class meetings, and so we are not tracking attendance,” said IT Systems Administrator Brian Gray.
 “Instead, teachers will give assignments for students to work on when they can.
 The student accountability is based on the work done—not that a student was online at a particular time.”

 A similar approach is taking place at Metairie Park Country Day School (MPCDS), a Pre-K–12 day school conducting a blend of synchronous and asynchronous learning.
 “We’ve changed our policy where we’re not taking attendance every day because students are supposed to be in their homes so we don’t really have to be mindful of whether or not they’re in a safe place,” said Director of Technology Linda Lawrence.